-- [19] In rebuttal (Exhibit C-2), the Complainant provided third party data sheets from The Network for each of the five sales comparables submitted by the Respondent.
-The GIMs as detailed by the Complainant based on the Network documents, ranged from 10.11 to 11.18 and with adjustment for age, these GIMs ranged from 8.38 to 10.67, as compared to the Respondent's 2013 assessment GIM of 11.21(Exhibit C-2, page 1). - [20] The Complainant argued that the chart of comparables (Exhibit C-2, page 1) showed that the Respondent's PGIs were lower than the actual income reported by a third-party (the Network) and consequently, the Respondent's lower PGI figures resulted in higher GIM values.
+- [20] In rebuttal (Exhibit C-2), the Complainant provided third party data sheets from The Network for each of the five sales comparables submitted by the Respondent.
+The GIMs based on the Network documents ranged from 10.11 to 11.18 and with adjustment for age, ranged from 8.38 to 10.67, as compared to the Respondent's 2013 assessment GIM of 11.21(Exhibit C-2, page 1). - [21] The Complainant argued that the chart of comparables (Exhibit C-2, page 1) showed that the Respondent's PGIs were lower than the actual income reported by a third-party (the Network) and consequently, the lower PGI figures resulted in higher GIM values.
 While the difference in the Network values for comparables #2 #4, was less than 10%, the difference in case of comparable #5 was nearly 25%.
 That, in the Complainant's opinion, could skew the GIM values unjustifiably higher.